 Frequently asked questions

-How long do Southern candied yams take to cook?
+How long do the yams take to cook?

-It takes almost 45-1 hour for the potatoes to completely soften and become candied but the wait is worth it, trust me.
-If you are pressed for time, slim line the cooking process to only 35 minutes instead.
+It takes up to an hour for the potatoes to completely soften and become candied but the wait is worth it, trust me.

-I would say the potatoes are ready around the 35 minute mark but by leaving them to cook longer they will be even more candied and super sweet
+I would say the potatoes are ready around the 40 minute mark but by leaving them to cook longer they will be even more candied and super sweet.

 Can you make candied yams with another type of sweet potato?